The Queen poster

 Disruption

-News breaks that Princess Diana has died in a car accident in Paris.
-The Queen receives the phone call at Balmoral in the middle of the night, instantly disrupting the established order and triggering an unprecedented crisis.
+News breaks that Princess Diana has been in a car crash in Paris.
+The Queen receives the call at Balmoral in the middle of the night—the external event that will shatter the status quo and force impossible choices.

 5